 Rin caught Lapis’ hand just before she retrieved the teacup from the corner table near the door.
 She had no idea how to even describe his expression; confusion, yes, but eagerness touched with annoyance, maybe pride?

-“We were street rats together in Coriy,” she informed him quietly.
+“We were street rats together in Coriy,” she informed him, her voice blending with the rain’s thrum.
 Lyet closed the door and pressed into Rin, as expectant as he to learn about their relationship.
 “We moved to Jiy together.
 We thought that hiding our relationship would protect me, but it hasn’t, so there doesn’t seem to be any need to continue it.”

 “He’s your partner.”